jina-ai/clip-as-service/docs/user-guides/server.md

 ### Build

+We have a list of {ref}`pre-built images available on Docker Hub<prebuild-images>`.
+If they are too big for you to download, you may consider built it yourself as follows:

 ```bash
 git clone https://github.com/jina-ai/clip-as-service.git
 docker build . -f Dockerfiles/server.Dockerfile  --build-arg GROUP_ID=$(id -g ${USER}) --build-arg USER_ID=$(id -u ${USER}) -t jinaai/clip-as-service